 Plant Isoprenoid Biology team, Institut de Biologie Moléculaire des Plantes, University of Strasbourg

-Hubert Schaller (pictured), Pascal Heitzler, Thomas Bach, Anne Berna, Andréa Hemmerlin, Florence Ploetze, Pierre Mercier
+Hubert Schaller (pictured), Anne Berna, Aurélien Blary, Quentin Chevalier, Sylvain Darnet, Andréa Hemmerlin, Florence Ploetze, Pierre Mercier

 Key papers related to ENOR

-10 Babiychuk E et al. Allelic mutant series reveal distinct functions for Arabidopsis cycloartenol synthase 1 in cell viability and plastid biogenesis (2008) Proc.
+15 Babiychuk E et al. (2008) Allelic mutant series reveal distinct functions for Arabidopsis cycloartenol synthase 1 in cell viability and plastid biogenesis.
+Proc.
 Natl.
 Acad.
 Sci.
 USA 105:3163-3168.

 16 Schaeffer A et al. (2001) The ratio of campesterol to sitosterol that modulates growth in Arabidopsis is controlled by STEROL METHYL TRANSFERASE 2 :1.
 Plant J. 25:1-12.